Sharing and hosting policy FAQs

 Published journal article: This is the definitive final record of published research that appears in the journal and embodies all value-adding publisher activities including peer review co-ordination, copy-editing, formatting, pagination (if relevant) and online enrichment.

 In line with our sharing policy, authors can share their preprints anytime and anywhere, and we encourage them to do so.
-We are also working to automate this process for authors on our own pre-print server, SSRN abre em uma nova guia/janela, through programs such as First Look abre em uma nova guia/janela.
-Preprint servers typically provide guidance to authors encouraging them to post non-peer reviewed items, rather than accepted manuscripts.
+We also offer Elsevier authors an automated process to share their preprint on our own preprint server SSRN abre em uma nova guia/janela.

-You can find the embargo period information for all Elsevier journals on the journal homepage or, alternatively, use our list of embargo periods abre em uma nova guia/janela.
+You can find the embargo period information for all Elsevier journals on the journal homepage or, alternatively, refer to our list of embargo periods abre em uma nova guia/janela.
 The embargo period begins from the date the article is formally published online in its final and fully citable form (i.e., online publication date).

 Elsevier has a number of funding body agreements in place to help authors publishing in our journals to comply with their funder or institutional open access policies.
 Please find more details on specific open access agreements.